yazan828/BeEF-Framework/README.md

 ## How To Protect Against BeEF?
 To protect a browser against BeEF or any other browser explotation tool, a number  of steps should be taken:
 * Continously update you browser
+When a vulnerability in a web browser is found, the vendor often releases a patch to fix the issue causing it.
+Hence, updating web browser provides protection against more recent exploits.
 * Do not click on suspicious links or attachments
+Most social engineering techniques are often used by tricking targets to open URLs to suspicious websites.
+Hence, verifying that an attachment is legitimate is important before clicking it.
+There are multiple online tools to check if the recieved URL is safe or not such as [11]
 * Install firewall and other security software
 ## Demonstration
 This is a short demonstration on how BeEF Framework works on LAN networks.
 To start, you can install BeEF in few quick steps.
 (See [8][8] if you encouter any errors)